Last Updated on December 2, 2024 by Kittredge Cherry

 Centurion and his Pais by Aaron Holloway

 Both Matthew 8:5-13 and Luke 7:1-10 tell how a centurion asked Jesus to heal the young man referred to in the original Greek as his “pais” (παῖς).
 The word was commonly used for the younger partner in a same-sex relationship.
-It is usually translated into Engligh as boy, servant or slave.
-In recent years progressive Bible scholars have concluded that the centurion was in a homosexual relationship with the “slave who was dear to him” in the gospel story.
+It is usually translated into English as boy, servant or slave.
+In recent years progressive Bible scholars have concluded that the centurion was in a homosexual relationship with the “slave who was dear to him” in the gospel story — in other words, his boyfriend.
 However being gay today implies an egalitarian relationship, while the centurion and his pais were obviously unequal male partners, as was common at the time.

+The story of the centurion is read every year in Roman Catholic churches on the first Monday of Advent (Dec.
+2, 2024).
+Some call it “Gaius and Basanius Monday.”
 The centurion is unnamed in the Bible, but LGBTQ tradition has given him the name Gaius, emphasizing his connection to the gay community.
-The name proposed for his lover is Bassanius because in Greek the gospel says that he was “basanizomenos” (βασανιζόμενος) or “tormented.”
-The story of the Centurion is assigned to odd dates that rarely come up in the lectionary used by Protestant churches, but it is read every year on the first Monday of Advent in Roman Catholic churches.
+The name Basanius is proposed for his lover because in Greek the gospel says that he was “basanizomenos” (βασανιζόμενος) or “tormented.”
+The centurion is assigned to odd dates that rarely come up in the lectionary used by Protestant churches,

 Healing the servant of the Centurion, Dionysiou Monastery 1547